When: Friday, March 19, 2021, 9am-5pm EST

 Instructor: Danielle Green, LICSW and Nancy Knudsen, LMFT

-CEs: 6 CEs pending for LMFTs, LICSWs, LMHCs, and Lic.
+CEs: 6 CEs approved for LMFTs, LICSWs, LMHCs, and Lic.
 Psychologists

 Additional Rate for CEs: $20